 You can use boneless too.
 The cooking time will vary depending on the size and quality of the meat.

 Ginger-Garlic paste: It helps in removing the smell from the meat.
 Can use homemade or store-bought.

-Mixed Nuts: Nuts make the gravy rich and creamy.
-I use cashews, coconut, almonds, and poppy seeds.
+Mixed Nuts: Nuts make the gravy a signature rich and creamy texture.
+I use cashews, cuddapah almond (chironji), coconut, almonds, and poppy seeds.

 Curd/Yogurt: I use fresh full-fat yogurt (curd) in the marination, the extra fat helps in making the final dish luscious and creamy.
 You can use low-fat or curd made at home too.